DevOpsBootcamp/website/source/index.rst

 The `OSU Open Source Lab <http://osuosl.org/>`_ provides quality hosting for more than 160 open source projects.
-Along with delivering over 460 terabytes of open source data a month, the OSL employs and mentors students to be expert systems administrators and software developers ready to enter industry.
+Along with delivering over 460 terabytes of open source data a month, the OSL employs and mentors students to be expert systems administrators and software developers ready to enter the industry.
 The OSL encounters more demand for qualified students than the employees graduating each year can supply.
 We'd like to give back to OSU and the wider open source community by training interested students from all disciplines in the real-world skills necessary for success as software developers and systems